Pop Archives

 Original version

-Single on Philips October 1964, also on album Broadway… Blues… Ballads November 1964
+Single on Philips October 1964, also on album Broadway… Blues… Ballads November 1964.

 This track was arranged by co-writer Horace Ott .

-Hugely popular, genre-defying American singer-pianist Nina Simone (Eunice Kathleen Waymon 1933-2003) was classically trained, and her early work as an accompanist, piano teacher, and bar singer were seen as means towards becoming a full-time classical pianist.
+Hugely popular, genre-defying American singer-pianist Nina Simone (Eunice Kathleen Waymon 1933-2003) was classically trained, and her early work as an accompanist, piano teacher, and bar singer was seen as means towards becoming a full-time classical pianist.
 Musical encyclopaedist Donald Clarke characterises her work as equal amounts of blues, jazz, folk, gospel, show tunes, adding up to love and protest.

 Sources, further reading: 1.
 Nina Simone in Donald’s Encyclopedia of Popular Music 2.
 Mariana Brandman, Nina Simone (1933-2003) at National Women’s History Museum